 2017 Introduction to Court Interpreting.
 Manchester: St. Jerome Publishers.

 2015Police Investigative Interviews and Interpreting: Context, Challenges, and Strategies.
 Boca Raton, Fla.: CRC Press.

 2006 “Suspects’ Resistance to Constraining and Coercive Questioning Strategies in the Police Interview”.
 International Journal of Speech, Language and the Law 13(2): 213–240.

 Oxburgh, Gavin, Trond Myklebust and Tim D. Grant

 2010 “The Question of Question Types in Police Interviews: A Review of the Literature from a Psychological and Linguistic Perspective”.
 International Journal of Speech, Language and the Law 17(1): 45–66.

 2017 “The Presentation of Rights and Obligations in Police Interviews in the USA”.
 Multilingualism, Forensic Linguistics and the Law Conference, University of Oslo; video available at [URL]

 Reese, Brian, and Nicholas Asher

 Cited by 4 other publications

 This list is based on CrossRef data as of 28 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.